shaydevelops/shaydevelops.github.io/index.md

 Raspberry Pi,
 NI Maschine

-I generally like simple things and thoughtful people.
+In general, I like simple things and thoughtful people.